deakjahn/PrintToSpool/README.md

 ## Setting up

+1. Compile the program (not `Build` but `Publish`).
+Building should work, too, but only Publish is able to bundle it into a single executable in the current .NET era.
-1. Compile the program.
-It will compile to a single `.exe` executable in the `bin\Release\net6.0-windows\publish` folder, you can ignore the `.pdb` file.
+Find the single `.exe` executable in the `bin\Release\net6.0-windows\publish` folder, you can ignore the `.pdb` file.

 2. Copy the executable to wherever you please.

 3. Open _File Explorer_, type `shell:sendTo` into the address bar.
-Create a shortcut here (`context menu > New > Shortcut`) or, alternatively, create a shortcut to the Desktop for the executable and drag-and-drop it here).
-It could be named as your printer.
+Create a shortcut here (`context menu > New > Shortcut`), point it to the exe (or, alternatively, create a shortcut to the Desktop and drag-and-drop it here).
+Practically, name it as your printer.
 Go back into _Properties,_ select an icon you like (an obvious choice would be the printer icon from `SHELL32.dll` but do as you please).
 Make sure your target is:

 ```